reactivecodes/scala-time/README.md

 // Obtains a LocalDate instance val localDate = LocalDate.of(2014, 6, 7)

-// Obtain the current UTC ZonedDateTime val zonedDateTime = ZonedDateTime()

-// Obtain a default TemporalQuery for the ZoneId val query = temporal.TemporalQuery.zone
+// Obtain a default TemporalQuery for precision val query = temporal.TemporalQueries.precision

 // Obtain a Duration instance from a sum of Durations duration + otherDuration